ZhentingWang/DUMP/README.md

 - Boost performance on hard distributions
 - Reduce wasted training on saturated samples

+![ Effectiveness of DUMP on the K&K puzzle dataset mixed with 12 distributions defined by the number of characters in each puzzle.
+DUMP consistently achieves higher answer reward on test dataset compared to baseline.](./effectiveness.png)

 ## 🧩 Key Components

 The project builds upon and integrates several existing components: